 The International Association for Prevention of Complications in Aesthetic Medicine (IAPCAM) is holding its first training course on September 20 at the Anatomy and Surgical Training Centre at King’s College London.

 The course is limited to 16 delegates who will be divided into smaller working groups throughout the day.
-It will take place the day before the IAPCAM conference which is on September 21.
+It will take place the day before the IAPCAM conference, which is on September 21.

-Dr Beatriz Molina said, “I am delighted to put together this amazing course with this fantastic faculty.
-As we are carrying out medical procedures, complications could happen to any of us, so it is important to learn how to manage these.
+Dr Molina said, “As we are carrying out medical procedures, complications could happen to any of us, so it is important to learn how to manage these.
 We must share our knowledge to avoid complications and ensure that we refresh our anatomy.”